ezraroi/Human-AI-Collab/output/manuscript_sections.md

 The V2.0 Insight: The lack of trust is not a bug; it is the primary functional feature.
 - Static Tools (Otto's Notebook): Replace memory.
 Require trust.
 Passive..
 - Dynamic Transitional Object (The AI): Provokes metabolism.
 Requires verification.
 Active.
 - Definition: The AI is a "not-me" object that simulates the responsiveness of an "other" without the demands of a subjective consciousness.
-This allows it to act as a Productive Fiction—simulating social presence just enough to activate the user's social-cognitive machinery (Channel 2) and embodied verification (Channel 1), without collapsing into a False Self relationship.
+This allows it to act as a Productive Fiction—simulating social presence just enough to activate the user's symbolic dialogue engagement (Channel 2) and embodied verification (Channel 1).

 ---